adv-andrew/TradingAgents/README.md

 ---

-# TradingAgents: Multi-Agents LLM Financial Trading Framework yes
+# TradingAgents: Multi-Agents LLM Financial Trading Framework

 > 🎉 **TradingAgents** officially released!
 We have received numerous inquiries about the work, and we would like to express our thanks for the enthusiasm in our community.
 >